Veterans Resource Centers

 Giving Back to Veterans with Dedicated Collections and Pop-up Resources

-We’re pleased to help veterans and their loved ones with our Veterans Resource Centers (VRCs) located at 4 of our libraries: Lancaster, La Puente, Norwalk, and Lawndale.
-The first Center opened at Lancaster Library in 2015, and sites have since expanded.
-All are made possible by grants from Veterans Connect @ the Library, a project funded by the California Department of Veterans Affairs (CalVet) and the California State Library.
+We’re pleased to help veterans and their loved ones with our Veterans Resource Centers (VRCs).
+The first Center opened at Lancaster Library in 2015, and services expanded to 3 additional libraries: La Puente, Norwalk, and Lawndale, thanks to grants from Veterans Connect @ the Library, a project funded by the California Department of Veterans Affairs (CalVet), and the California State Library.

-LA County Library knows that navigating veteran resources can be daunting, but its VRCs aim to help veterans find what they need to succeed, with a special focus on providing information to reintegrate California veterans into the workforce and communities in order to provide the same quality of life as other Americans.
+LA County Library understands that navigating veteran resources can be daunting, but its VRCs are there to help veterans find what they need to succeed, with a special focus on providing information to reintegrate California veterans into the workforce and communities in order to provide the same quality of life as other Americans.
 “Our veterans served us, so we are here to serve them,” said Library Director, Skye Patrick.

-Thanks to the success of its 4 Centers, a new pop-up VRC will start visiting sites throughout LA County in November 2018.
-Funded by the same Veterans Connect @ the Library grant, this mobile service will focus on visiting community gatherings geared toward veterans and LA County Library locations, and will provide many of the same resources including Library and benefits information, and details about local events.
+Since November 2018, a pop-up VRC began visiting sites throughout LA County.
+Funded by the same Veterans Connect @ the Library grant, this mobile service visits community gatherings at veterans and LA County Library locations, and provides Library and benefits information, and details about local events.
 For more information, visit our Veterans Resource Center page.